Smart metering: Helping customers reduce consumption

 With smart meters, power companies gain significant opportunities to improve the customer experience.
 Rather than relying on transactional communications around billing and payment, companies can use the data gathered from smart meters to drive communications that increase customer satisfaction, trust, and engagement.

-Companies can analyze this data and use it to send personalized recommendations to customers via text, e-mail, or as part of the billing process.
+Companies can analyse this data and use it to send personalised recommendations to customers via text, e-mail, or as part of the billing process.
 For example, they can offer pool owners more efficient pool pumps, or encourage those with EVs to charge their vehicles when energy demands – and costs – are lower.
-This ability to personalize communications while helping customers save money and energy moves utilities from being seen as mere service providers to being valued energy partners.
+This ability to personalise communications while helping customers save money and energy moves utilities from being seen as mere service providers to being valued energy partners.
 And at a time when there is rising competition in the energy sector, this opportunity to strengthen relationships with customers is paramount.

 Despite these benefits, smart meters haven’t quite come into their own yet.
 In the U.S., 75% of homes have smart meters, whereas about 40% of UK and fewer than 25% of Australian households use them.
 As smart meter technology evolves, consumers will soon be able to set budgets and receive alerts via an app on their phone to let them know that they’ve left their stove on or have a water leak.
 They’ll also be able to integrate IoT devices such as smart thermostats or smart lighting into their home networks to better understand and manage their energy consumption.
 And with renewable energy use growing, consumers will be able to connect solar panels and batteries to the smart grid, becoming prosumers.
 This will allow them to both store energy and sell excess power back to the grid – making them more active and engaged in the overall conversation around energy and the environment.